2022 Northeastern U.S. serial shooter

 Serial shooter targeting homeless men in the northeastern U.S.

 In March of 2022, a man shot five homeless men in Washington, D.C., and New York City, wounding three and killing two.
 Shortly before midnight on March 13, 2022, the New York and District of Columbia police departments announced that they believed a single person was responsible for the attacks.
-The fatal shooting in New York City, caught on tape, shows a man inspecting a homeless man sleeping on a sidewalk cornering a building, then pointing a gun towards the man's upper body and opening fire.
+The fatal shooting in New York City, caught on tape, shows a man inspecting a homeless man sleeping on a sidewalk cornering a building, then pointing a .22-caliber handgun towards the man's upper body and opening fire.

 On March 15, Gerald Brevard, a 30-year-old resident of Washington, D.C., was arrested in connection with the attacks.
 Authorities suspect that the attacks could possibly have targeted homeless individuals, although as of April 2024, it has not been officially ruled as the main motive by any authority figures, nor were any hate crime charges filed.